Home » Painted Furniture » How To Make Paint Look Distressed Without Sanding

 How To Make Paint Look Distressed Without Sanding

-There are times when I want to make paint look distressed but using sandpaper is not the way to go.
-That was the case with the two wood chests I just re-painted and was hoping to distress with a sander.
-The chests had been painted before and when I distressed the paint with my sander the paint underneath came shining thru.
-Sometimes that isn’t a bad thing but it is when the top layer of paint is a pretty light blue and the under layer of paint is Pepto Bismol pink.
+The chests had been painted before, and when I distressed the paint with my sander, the paint underneath came shining through.
+Sometimes, that isn’t a bad thing, but it is when the top layer of paint is a pretty light blue and the under layer of paint is Pepto Bismol pink.

-One very good reason not to use sandpaper and try this method instead is because you can get the high end furniture look that is oh so popular now.
-The furniture for sell at the high end furniture stores is not really distressed.
-The distressed look is achieved by applying dark paint over lighter paint.
-This gives the look of distressed paint.
-But you need to do it the right way.
-I’ll show you how and I also have a neat video I made while faux distressing the pair of chests.
+The distressed look is achieved by applying dark paint over lighter paint, which gives the appearance of distressed paint.
+But it needs to be done the right way.
+I’ll show you how, and I also have a neat video I made while faux-distressing the pair of chests.

 wood chest from my favorite junk shop